ar-ease/Weather-site/README.md

 # Weather-site
-This is weather app using react and material ui.
+This is weather app where you can see the current location based on location you have searched.
+Tech stacks are react with material ui.